 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.0 Very lowVery high 5

-There is no crisis severity score due to the lack of data.
+There is no INFORM Severity Index crisis score for the Kashmir conflict because of the lack of available data.